-(6) Includes non-cash payment-in-kind ("PIK") interest and amortization of the discount on the convertible notes issued from July through November 2019.
-We exclude convertible note PIK interest and amortization from Adjusted Net Income (Loss) since these are non-cash in nature and were converted into equity in September 2020 when the Company entered into the Convertible Notes Exchange Agreement with the convertible note holders.
+(6) Includes non-cash payment-in-kind ("PIK") interest and amortization of the discount on the convertible notes issued from July through November 2019 (the "2019 Convertible Notes").
+We exclude convertible note PIK interest and amortization from Adjusted Net Loss since these are non-cash in nature and were converted into equity in September 2020 when the Company entered into the Convertible Notes Exchange Agreement with the convertible note holders.